Teeko19/sefem/src/_events/2023/cena-cantata-vino-in-cascina-4.md

 ---
 layout: event
-title: Cena Cantata "Vino in Cascina"
+title: Cena Cantata "Vino in Cascina" - Pop ma di Classe
 starts_at: 2023-12-01T20:00:00
 ends_at: ""
 all_day: false